 Beginning in 2008, Boulder Valley School District developed a Sustainability Management System (SMS) and has since launched several “greenBVSD” initiatives.
 The SMS defines a vision, goals and strategies for achieving district-wide environmental sustainability, and serves as a roadmap for integrating these concepts into the curriculum and operations.
 By partnering with SolarCity, BVSD has come one step closer to achieving its “green” goals.

-This 1.4-megawatt (MW) project delivers several environmental benefits to the region, including eliminating over 110 million pounds of annual carbon dioxide emissions, which is the equivalent of taking roughly 300 cars off Colorado's roads each year.
-The schools with generate energy savings over the course of the 20-year Power Purchase Agreement (PPA) and brings the total number of BVSD schools with solar arrays to 30, which is more than half of the District's buildings.
+This 1.4-megawatt (MW) project delivers several environmental benefits to the region, including eliminating over 110 million pounds of carbon dioxide emissions, which is the equivalent of taking roughly 300 cars off Colorado’s roads each year.
+The schools will generate energy savings over the course of the 20- year Power Purchase Agreement (PPA) and brings the total number of BVSD schools with solar arrays to 30, which is more than half of the District’s buildings..

 Working Together to Educate Students About Renewable Energy and Sustainability

 In addition to the vast environmental and financial benefits, the solar installation also provides valuable education to BVSD students and the surrounding community.
 Students at these 14 schools will have access to rich on-site educational resources: With SolarCity’s web-based monitoring, PowerGuide®, BVSD students are able to track in real-time how much power their solar system is generating and how much electricity their school is using.
 This data is displayed graphically, thus allowing students to easily see the relationship between production and consumption.

 SSolarCity also provided the school district with curriculum materials for an extensive learning program called Schools Going Solar, which helps schools teach solar basics to students in grades 5 through 12.
 Developed by the National Energy Education Development (NEED) Project, the program approaches the subject from mathematical, scientific, social and cultural perspectives..